Frequently Asked Questions

 What is the cost of the exam per student?

 The four stackable certificates are Foundations of Healthcare Professions, Essentials of Healthcare Practices, Human Structure, Function and Disease A and Human Structure, Function and Disease B. Each certificate exam only covers a specific portion of the National Health Science Standards and Objectives and when combined equal the content covered by the National Health Science Certificate.
 Health Science students who have successfully earned all four certificates and desire the National Health Science Certificate will be responsible for applying to NCHSE/YouScience for their NHSC Certificate.

 The cost of each stackable certificate listed above will be $10 per exam for NCHSE members, $12 for nonmembers.

 Are there other NCHSE health science certificates?

-NCHSE along with YouScience offers over fifteen content/occupation specific (end of course) health science certificate exams.
+NCHSE along with YouScience offers over twenty two content/occupation specific (end of course) health science certificate exams.

 How do I get started?